 Service Animals

 At Holidu, we believe in inclusivity and want all guests to feel welcome — including guests who rely on service animals.
 As a host, you cannot discriminate against guests who need a service animal, and you must accommodate them just as you would any other guest.
-By accommodating guests with service animals, you help create an inclusive and respectful environment for everyone.
+By accommodating guests with service animals, you help create an inclusive and respectful environment for all.

 What Is a Service Animal?

 A service animal is not a pet — it's a specially trained companion that helps individuals with disabilities by performing specific tasks to support their daily lives.
-The most common service animals are dogs, and some examples include:
+The most common service animals are dogs, and examples include:

 - Guide dogs for the blind or visually impaired